pipoe2h/calmworkshop/index.rst

 Getting Started
 ---------------

 Welcome to the Nutanix Partner Calm Workshop!
-This workbook accompanies an instructor-led session that introduces Nutanix technologies and many common management tasks.
+This workbook accompanies an instructor-led session that introduces Nutanix Calm and many common management tasks.
 Each section has a lesson and an exercise to give you hands-on practice.
 The instructor explains the exercises and answers any additional questions that you may have.

-At the end of the bootcamp, attendees should understand the basic concepts and technologies that make up the Nutanix Enterprise Cloud stack and should be well prepared for a hosted or onsite proof-of-concept (POC) engagement.
+At the end of the workshop, attendees should understand the basic concepts and technologies that make up Nutanix Calm and should be well prepared to demo and talk about Calm.

 What's New
 ++++++++++